DevExpress/devextreme-documentation/concepts/05 UI Components/ContextMenu/10 Open and Close the Context Menu/05 User Interaction.md

 ---

-The ContextMenu is closed when a user clicks anywhere outside it.
-You can redefine this behavior or turn it off completely using the [closeOnOutsideClick](/api-reference/10%20UI%20Components/dxContextMenu/1%20Configuration/closeOnOutsideClick.md '/Documentation/ApiReference/UI_Components/dxContextMenu/Configuration/#closeOnOutsideClick') property.
-For example, the ContextMenu in the following code will not be closed until its own target element is clicked.
+The ContextMenu is hidden when a user clicks anywhere outside it.
+You can redefine this behavior or turn it off completely using the [hideOnOutsideClick](/api-reference/10%20UI%20Components/dxContextMenu/1%20Configuration/hideOnOutsideClick.md '/Documentation/ApiReference/UI_Components/dxContextMenu/Configuration/#hideOnOutsideClick') property.
+For example, the ContextMenu in the following code will not be hidden until its own target element is clicked.

 ---